 4. Focus on the couple's relationship, and not just your own.

-5. Keep your best man speech short.
+5. Keep your best man speech short and sweet.

 7. Practice, practice, practice.